|Commercial SW radio. A Spy's|

 real-life spy stories interwoven

 Donald Heithfield and Tracy Foley lived a seemingly ordinary life with their two sons Tim and Alex until their house was raided by the FBI in 2010.
 To their children's surprise, Donald and Tracy, whose real names were Andrei Bezrukov and Elena Vavilova, turned out to be members of a Russian spy ring in the United States, controlled by the illegals department of the SVR, the Russian Foreign Intelligence Service.
 Eventually, Canadian born Tim and Alex were deported with their parents to Russia in one of the biggest spy swaps ever.
 Their life as they knew it ended instantly.
 They received Russian passports and had to build a whole new life.
-The fascinating story of Tim and Alex was published last May in The Guardian.
+The fascinating story of Tim and Alex was published last May in The Guardian and on McLean's you can read about their struggle to return Canada and their fight in court.

 Further reading: numbers stations, one-time pad and Cold War signals.